petercripps/montyhall/README.md

 - "limit" the max number of guesses if in auto mode.
 - "verbose" if `True` print additional info on how the programme is running.
 - "timer" if `True` display the time if in `auto` mode for how long it takes to make number of guesses defined by `limit`.
+- "doors" the number of doors to play with between 3 and 100 are allowed (this cannot be set on the command line)

 To run the program type: